kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 -b|--byte-count <size>
         Specify the size of each device as seen by the filesystem.
 If not set, the entire device size is used.
-The total filesystem size will be sum of all device sizes, for a single device filesystem the option effectively specifies the size of the filesystem.
+The total filesystem size will be the sum of all device sizes, for a single device filesystem the option effectively specifies the size of the filesystem.